Mr-Kumar-Abhishek/brain-beats-blog/_posts/2016-06-11-how-to-properly-maintain-local-clones-of-git-repositories-in-linux.md

 subject: Maintaining local clones of git repositories in Linux
 apple-title: How to properly maintain local clones of git repositories in Linux ? (especially in puppy linux )
 app-name: Properly maintaining local clones of git repositories in Linux
+tweet-title: How to properly maintain git repositories in Linux ? (especially in Puppy Linux)
 date: 2016-06-11
 ---